The Novocaines: Idle Time (2011)

 In May 2011 work began on The Novocaines official debut LP.
 Tracking with Alan Brey began at Ampersonic Studio in Leederville.
 The album, Idle Time, was released in late 2011.
 The first single from the album, "Summer Waiting" was mixed by Nick Terry at Malabar Studios in Norway.
 Jim Power also joined the band as the permanent live bass player.

 Style

 The band has received a number of positive reviews for their live performances.
-Xpress Magazine wrote "it’s virtually impossible not to watch The Novocaines.
+X-Press Magazine wrote "it’s virtually impossible not to watch The Novocaines.
 These fellas have enough on-stage energy to power a city block."
 Time Off Magazine said "Bred singer and born frontman Corey Marriott gives it as good as the greats, prancing around like vintage Mick Jagger with the same ability to hold an emotionally filthy note."
 Drum Media Magazine wrote "They move on stage like the bastard children of Iggy Pop and Pete Townsend… A towering inferno of rock'n'roll soulfire..."

 The Novocaines are endorsed by Ernie Ball strings.